Last updated March 2, 2022.

 It’s thought that amycenone is also responsible for lion’s mane’s antidepressant properties.

-It protects the brain from inflammation and oxidation.
+It protects the brain against inflammation and oxidation.

 Besides food and supplements, there are many healthy lifestyle habits that can reduce inflammation.

-Exercise: Getting 20-30 minutes per day of physical exercise reduces inflammation.
-(43)
+Getting 20-30 minutes of physical exercise per day reduces inflammation.

-Stress reduction: Take active measures to reduce stress which increases inflammatory cytokines.
-(44)
+Take active measures to reduce stress which increases inflammatory cytokines.

 One of its many functions is to act as an on-off switch for inflammation.